WEN REDMOND

 AWARDS

-2023 Caldwell Arts Council, Lenoir NC; Teaching online Workshop in November with Fiber Art Take Two; Journeys End in 39th New Legacies: Contemporary Art Quilts won the Creative Artistry Award! link; ‘Stopping In The Now’ won a Bronze award in the 2023 Elements of Nature Art Exhibition at J. Mane Gallery; ‘In the Warm, Black’ selected Surface Design association spring online exhibit. link
+2023 Caldwell Arts Council, Lenoir NC; Teaching online Workshop in November with Fiber Art Take Two; Journeys End in 39th New Legacies: Contemporary Art Quilts won the Creative Artistry Award! link; ‘Stopping In The Now’ won a Bronze award in the 2023 Elements of Nature Art Exhibition at J. Mane Gallery; ‘In the Warm, Black’ selected Surface Design association spring online exhibit. link; To Thaw, To Release, To relinquish, 3rd place at New Hampshire Art Association’s Joan L Dunfey Exhibit, Portsmouth, NH

 2022 Abstracts, 3rd place for photography